Weligama Sri Sumangala

-Weligama Sri Sumangala Thero (1825-1905) was an outstanding scholar bhikkhu with many important publications -Hitopadsesa Atthadassi, Hitopadsesa Padarthavykanaya, Upadesa Vinischaya, Siddanta Sekaraya.
+Weligama Sri Sumangala Thera (1825–1905) was an outstanding bhikkhu scholar with many important publications – Hitopadsesa Atthadassi, Hitopadsesa Padarthavykanaya, Upadesa Vinischaya, Siddanta Sekaraya.
 His work Siddhanta Sekharaya of 700 pages was printed at the Government Press in 1897.
 He established Saugathodaya Vidyalaya at Rankoth Viharaya in Panadura.

-He was a close associate of Sir Edwin Arnold the author of 'Light of Asia'.
+He was a close associate of Sir Edwin Arnold the author of The Light of Asia.
 He is responsible for encouraging Arnold and Anagarika Dharmapala to advocate for the renovation of Buddhagaya and its return to Buddhist care.